 When someone enquires via First Nature about using a picture that belongs to one of our contributors, we transfer the enquiry to the owner of the picture, and any royalty fee is payable directly to the copyright owner (not via First Nature).
 Please note that we do not have a budget to pay for the use of pictures, and we cannot guarantee that display of your pictures on the First Nature website will necessarily result in other people offering to pay a royalty fee to use your pictures elsewhere; however, several million people will have an opportunity to enjoy your pictures, and we think that is something to be proud of.

 When submitting pictures for consideration please email them as attachments, in JPG format if at all possible.
-(Files larger than 3MB may not get through by email.)
-For large pictures (1024 x 768 pixels or greater) we recommend that you send each picture via a separate email.
-Alternatively, where you have several pictures to offer it may be simpler to send them on a CD or a DVD by post to us at the address below.
+(Depending where they are sent from, files larger than 10MB may be blocked by some email gateways.)
+For large pictures, therefore, it may be safest to send each picture via a separate email.
+Alternatively, where you have a lot of pictures to offer it may be simpler to send them on a CD or a DVD by post to us at the address below.

 Not all fungi and wildflowers can be identified to species level from pictures alone, but we will do our very best to help.